Nuclear Power in Pakistan

 In July 2013 ECNEC approved two units of the Karachi Costal Power Project with net generation capacity of 2,117 MWe.
 The total cost of this was estimated at Rs 959 billion ($9.595 billion), with $6.5 billion (68%) being vendor finance.
 PAEC also said that 82% of the total cost would be financed by China.
 At the end of August contracts were signed in Shanghai with CNNC, China Zhongyuan Engineering Co.
 Ltd. (CZEC), China Nuclear Power Engineering Co.
 Ltd. (CNPE), Nuclear Power Institute of China (NPIC), and East China Electric Power Designing Institute (ECEPDI).
 Ground breaking at the site near Paradise Point, 25 km west of Karachi, took place in November 2013, but in October 2014 the Sindh high court ruling stopped site work following a challenge on environmental grounds, and the restraining order was extended to early December.
 The project was re-launched in August 2015.

 In April 2015 China Energy Engineering Group Co (CEEC) won the tender for civil engineering construction and installation work for the conventional island of the plant, which it said would use Hualong One reactors.
 Construction is expected to start at the end of 2015 and take 72 months (52 months for conventional island).

 In the light of its inability to buy uranium on the open market, PAEC says that Pakistan has agreed with China to provide lifetime fuel supply for the reactors, this being specified as 60 years.

-The Pakistan Nuclear Regulatory Authority has received the safety analysis of China’s ACP1000 reactor from CNNC and is expected to take at least a year to complete the review before granting a construction licence, which will now be for the Hualong One.
+The Pakistan Nuclear Regulatory Authority received the safety analysis of China’s ACP1000 reactor from CNNC and was expected to take at least a year to complete the review before granting a construction licence, which will now be for the Hualong One.